 Dev Team: 6 developers, half on our side, half on the client’s + a QA specialist

-Challenges that we faced during the first plannings:
+Challenges that we faced during the first remote plannings:

 During planning in a 4+ person team we often need a smaller discussion - how can we do it remotely?